Korvettenkapitän (Crew 32)

 Kapitänleutnant Georg Schewe at the periscope

-Georg Schewe started his naval career in October 1928 as seaman.
-Since 1932 he attended the officer courses and became in 1936 an officer.
-In the same year he changed to the U-boat force and got the solid pre war training.
-In July 1939 he commissioned the type IIC boat U-60.
-After 6 patrols with one success he left the boat in August 1940 and commissioned in the some month U-105.
+Georg Schewe began his naval career as a seaman in October 1928.
+In 1932 he commenced officer training and received his commission in 1936.
+In the same year he transferred to the U-boat force, receiving a thorough pre-war training.
+In July 1939 he commissioned the type IIC U-boat U-60.
+After six patrols (with only one sinking) he left the boat in August 1940 to commission the much larger type IXB U-boat U-105.

-From January 1941 he operated mostly in Atlantic waters.
-But his peak he reached on his second patrol when he sank during the spring of 1941 in the middle of the Atlantic 12 ships with a total of 71,450 tons.
-It was the second most successful patrol of the whole war, second only to Hessler's incredible patrol on U-107.
-Georg Schewe left the boat in February 1942.
+From January 1941 U-105 operated mostly in Atlantic waters.
+During her second patrol in spring 1941 Kptlt Schewe achieved remarkable success when he sank 12 ships with a total of 71,450 tons.
+It was the second most successful patrol of the whole war, only beaten by Hessler's with U-107 a few months later.
+Georg Schewe left U-105 in February 1942 for a shore posting.

-He then became a staff member of the FdU Mittelmeer (FdU Mediterranean).
-After more than two years in this position he was during the autumn 1944 for a month the flotilla commander of the 33rd Flotilla.
-From October 1944 he was staff member of the OKM (Naval High Command).
-After the surrender he spent a year in allied captivity.
+He became a staff member of the FdU Mittelmeer (U-boat Command Mediterranean).
+After more than two years in this position, in autumn 1944 he took over command of the 33rd Flotilla for a month.
+From October 1944 he was on the OKM (Naval High Command) staff.
+Following Germany's surrender he spent a year in allied captivity.